TopGermany/Health-Drinks-Sales-2022-Use-SQL/README.md

 | 21:00-21:59 | 892939                | 17   |
 | 22:00-22:59 | 858159                | 16   |
 | 23:00-23:59 | 856225                | 16   |

+## 📈 Expected Results
+- Revenue by beverage type.
+- Customer segmentation by age and occupation.
+- Revenue growth trends over time.
+- Best-selling products and potential customer groups.

+## 🚀 Technologies Used
+- **SQL** (MySQL / PostgreSQL / SQLite)
+- **Excel** (data preprocessing)

+## ✅ Conclusion
+The analysis of healthy beverage sales data helps to:
+- Identify which products are most popular.
+- Determine target customer groups.
+- Make more accurate and effective business decisions.